-It’s very important to keep in mind here that the changes are only affecting mortgages that are deemed to be insured or insurable.
+It’s very important to keep in mind here that the changes only affect insured, or insurable, mortgages.
 Some of the critical factors to determine if a mortgage is qualified as insured/insurable include:

-- Down payment is less than 20% for an insured mortgage meaning that mortgage default insurance is required from CMHC, Genworth or Canada Guaranty.
+- Having a down payment of less than 20% for an insured mortgage.
+This means that you will require mortgage default insurance from CMHC, Genworth, or Canada Guaranty.

 - No refinances permitted.

 Mortgage rules governing all the excluded mortgage types i.e purchases over $1M or refinances are set by the Office of the Superintendent of Financial Institutions (OSFI).
 Who at the time of writing has already expressed interest in following the Ministry of Finances cue to relax mortgage qualification rules.

 6 things to know about the mortgage stress-test changes:

 - The new rules will impact insured & insurable mortgages.
 The Office of the Superintendent Financial Institutions governs uninsurable mortgage rules.
 At this time, they haven’t announced any changes.
 (Not sure what the difference between an insured, insurable or uninsurable mortgage is?
 Read more about it here.)

 - Borrowers will qualify based on the average weekly insured 5 year fixed rate + 2%.
 Not sure what the average weekly insured 5 year fixed rate is?
 Neither are we.
 The government has introduced new terminology that will require more clarification.
 Based on a quick look at current rates I would guess the current average is about 2.69% to 2.79%.
 So the new qualify rate based on today’s rates could be as low as 4.69%.

 - The current qualifying rate is calculated by the posted 5-year fixed-rate average.
 For example, this rate is 5.19% today.

 - The lower qualifying rate means that a borrower will qualify for ~8%-10% more mortgage money.